 First Principles of Good Play

-The first principles of good play are the essential technical elements all players need before they can be a good player and play technical and intelligent football, and this process needs to start from as young an age as possible.
+The first principles of good play are the essential technical elements all players need to develop before they can be a good player and play technical and intelligent football, and this development process needs to start from as young an age as possible.

-To get an idea of what the first principles look like at the highest level of the game then check out the following videos.
+To get an idea of what the 'first principles of technical play' look like at the highest level of the game then check out the following videos.

 In the first video watch how much Shaqiri moves and adjusts (as the spaces and passing lines change) before he actually gets the ball,

-and when he got it watch how aware he was of his surroundings and possible options.
+and when he got it watch how aware he is of his surroundings and possible options.

 In the next video, watch how players 'off the ball' adjust their position to maximise